 The proposer delivered a presentation explaining that the Unit Under Test Process in the Trading and Settlement Code (T&SC) does not accurately reflect the actual process, as a result of changes over time and particularly as a result of I-SEM.
 Testing Tariffs have changed significantly post I-SEM and this Modification Proposal was raised to ensure the T&SC accurately details the process.

 Discussion took place regarding the Grid Code having priority over the T&SC.
 It was suggested that it was preferable that a change could be effected to the T&SC rather than the Grid Code.
-There was understanding of the need for this Modification Proposal but concerns relating to the legal drafting were raised as the term ‘Unit Under Test Flag’ is not defined in the Grid Code.
+There was understanding of the need for this Modification Proposal but concerns relating to the legal drafting were raised as the term ‘Under Test Flag’ is not defined in the Grid Code.
 RA Member expressed the opinion that this solution may be over engineered.
-MO Alternate confirmed that, although it seems that some of the text is out of place in the T&SC because refers to the Grid Code, it is necessary in the context of Physical Notification submission which is detailed in the T&SC and Testing Tariffs application which is also detailed in the T&SC.
+MO Alternate confirmed that, although it seems that some of the text is out of place in the T&SC because it refers to the Grid Code, it is necessary in the context of Physical Notification submission which is detailed in the T&SC and Testing Tariffs application which is also detailed in the T&SC.
 A lack of reference to Test flags and their submission would create a gap in the Code.
 TSO Alternate advised that in fact the aim of this Modification Proposal was to provide a simplified approach and to offer transparency to PTs.

 The legal drafting was discussed at length with alternative drafting suggested that would be satisfactory.
 It was agreed that this proposal is deferred and the Proposer will develop Version 2.0 encompassing the suggested legal drafting discussed.